Essential Linux Commands Every DevOps Engineer Should Know (Part 1, 2025 Edition)

 September 17, 2022

-Linux remains the backbone of modern DevOps, cloud, and infrastructure engineering.
-Whether you’re deploying applications, managing servers, or automating CI/CD pipelines, you’ll constantly rely on the Linux command line.
+Linux remains the backbone of modern DevOps, cloud computing, and infrastructure engineering.
+Whether you're deploying containerized applications on Kubernetes, managing AWS EC2 instances, or building CI/CD pipelines with GitHub Actions or Jenkins, the Linux command line is your most powerful tool.

 Understanding Linux Symbols